Lekki shootings: Lagos to counter protesters’ story with two expert witnesses

 Counsel for the Lekki Concession Company (LCC) which operates the plaza, Mr Rotimi Seriki, aligned himself with Owonikoko’s prayer.

-But the counsel to some of the #EndSARS protest victims, Mr Adeshina Ogunlana, opposed the applications.
+But the council to some of the #EndSARS protest victims, Mr Adeshina Ogunlana, opposed the applications.

 According to him, the Lagos State Government had not been accused or alleged to have been involved in the shooting of the Lekki Toll Gate plaza incident.